 If you are looking for a legume free recipe, then Taste of the Wild Prey will not be suited.
 Lentils are very similar to Peas and are a part of the legume family.
 However, if your pet only suffers from a Pea allergy or intolerance, then a dog food such as this that uses Lentils is an excellent option.

 Sport Dog Food is a brand that many readers will likely not be familiar with.
 The brand aims to fill the sporting and working dog food niche such as sled dogs, K9 dogs, and tracking dogs.
-As a consequence, many of their formulas provide very satisfactory nutrition which is required to ensure that working dogs can remain active and healthy throughout their working lives.
+As a consequence, many of their formulas provide very satisfactory nutrition which is a requirement to ensure that working dogs can perform their jobs and remain active and healthy throughout their working lives.

 In addition to their nutritional content, all of Sport Dog Food’s formulas are entirely free of Peas and Pea By-products which could make them an ideal choice for those dogs who react poorly to Peas.